 Leila Abdul-Rauf – Phantasiai (2021)

+This is not quite drone, not quite modern classical.
 Composed primarily with modulated trumpet, glockenspiel, and layered vocals, multi-instrumentalist Leila Abdul-Rauf’s Phantasiai unfolds as two suites of four movements, each tracing a psychological arc — from seduction to dissolution, and then into disorienting renewal.
-Rather than building to climaxes, the music lingers in tension, evoking something cold, ritualistic, and emotionally suspended — not quite drone, not quite modern classical.
+Rather than building to climaxes, the music lingers in tension, evoking something cold, ritualistic, and emotionally suspended.

 Hekla – Turnar (2025)